By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Dual Mania was described by Haro et al. as significantly different from other types of mania.
 Dual-diagnosis mania has been poorly recognized simply because most people who abuse substances are routinely excluded from research studies.
 Haro et al. report that this systematic exclusion of people with multiple problems leaves a huge gap in our understanding of mania and therefore Bipolar Disorder.

 Dual Diagnosis client with mania spent significantly more days in the psychiatric hospital and had more suicide attempts.
 This is consistent with other studies that have shown people with Bipolar Two are at the highest risk for a suicide attempt and that people who abuse substances have higher risks also.
 Unfortunately acutely suicidal clients are also routinely excluded from studies of mania and Bipolar Disorders despite there being overrepresented in substance abuse treatment and acute psychiatric facilities.

-Other characteristics of clients with “dual mania” included being male and younger than others with a mania episode.
+Other characteristics of clients with “dual mania” included being male and younger than others with a manic episode.
 Dual mania resulted in higher disability levels.
 Dual mania was also more likely to cause job and relational problems.

 Of those clients in the Haro et al study, 25% had a history of alcohol abuse.
 Of those with dual mania, 40% had a history of marijuana use or abuse.
 So that means many dual mania clients had abused both.